Subscribe and get Turkey Schmurkey, my plant-based holiday eCookbook, for FREE!

 I’m so glad you’re here!
 I’m a vegetarian home cook, certified plant-based pro, and mom.
 I’m married to an enthusiastic carnivore, and my mission is to achieve peace in the kitchen – one tasty recipe at a time.
-These days, I also try not to ask to speak to the manager.
+These days, with a name like mine, I also try not to ask to speak to the manager.

 Irresistible recipes for vegetarians & meat-eaters living together …and everyone else too!
 Hi, I’m Kare, a vegetarian married to a carnivore.
 My mission is to achieve peace in the kitchen – one delicious recipe at a time.